SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 About Swift
 ===========

-Swift is a fantastic way to write iOS, OS X, watchOS, and tvOS apps.
+Swift is a fantastic way to write iOS, macOS, watchOS, and tvOS apps.
 It's a safe, fast, and interactive programming language that combines the best in modern language thinking with wisdom from the wider Apple engineering culture